MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 > Handled errors support is coming.

 #### Legacy UI
 App Center SDK previously used the Windows crash reporting service built into Windows devices to send and process crash logs.
-For displaying this logs we have Legacy UI.
+For displaying those logs we have Legacy UI.
 If all of your applications use recent SDK, you don't need this legacy view.

 We recommend to update your apps to use new SDK and get access to full featured new diagnostics UI.
 ##### Crash grouping